SmingHub/SmingRTOS/README.md

 - Compile & flash
 - Serial baudrate 115200 (when using example application)

+Include files

+Due to the interaction between all components I have not yet a "SmingCore.h" Each component and application needs to "include" all components used.

 Applications :

 - Application which includes HttpAjax & HWPwm example source.